 My publications list is here.

 - Embedded and wearable computing

-I do most of my programming in C. I also like Go and Lisp, although I do not get many reasons to code in Lisp.
-Recent projects include:
+I do most of my programming in Go, with an increasingly small portion in C. I also like Lisp, although I do not get many reasons to write it beyond hacking my

 - Minimega, a tool for rapidly launching hundreds or thousands of virtual machines.
 Run it on your desktop or across hundreds of cluster nodes.
 Set up arbitrary networks.

 - NxM, a 64-bit Plan 9 kernel descended from Nix.
 It can run Go and some Linux programs.
 We're looking for people who want to do kernel development, or who are interested in the idea of creating an entirely Go-based userspace ecosystem.
 Visit the site for more information, or send me an email!

 - Gosim, a program which simulates people walking around a city.
 Bitbucket.

 - Goblog, which utilizes Go's http and template packages to both serve static files and dynamically generate pages for a blog.
 I'm using it to host this site entirely.
 Source at the bitbucket repo.

 - gproc, a program for managing clusters—my development fork is located at http://bitbucket.org/floren/gproc.

 - Hellaphone: the Inferno OS running on Android phones.
 More info here.